E3SM-Project/zstash/docs/html/_sources/usage.rst.txt

     all files within that tar archive.

-``zstash check`` will download the tar archives to the local disk cache (under the ``zstash/`` subdirectory) and verify the md5 checksum aginst the checksum stored in the index database (index.db).
+``zstash check`` will download the tar archives to the local disk cache (under the `zstash/` subdirectory) and verify the md5 checksum against the checksum stored in the index database (`index.db`).

 After the check is complete, a list of all corrupted files in the HPSS archive, along with the tar archive they belong is listed.
 Below is an example:  ::